SC5/sc5-styleguide/DEVELOPMENT.md

     npm install

-The stylesheet of the style guide itself could be used as test data.
+The style sheet of the style guide itself could be used as test data.
-Start watching UI code changes in lib/app and build the app using the style guides stylesheets:
+Start watching UI code changes in lib/app and build the app using the style guides style sheets:

     gulp dev